mkoeck/supervised-learning/README.rst

 4. Apply Predictions:

-   - Use the trained model to generate predictions on new records.
+   - By clicking **Create Contextual Action** you can add a server action to your chosen model (little cog icon).
+This server action lets you make predictions on your chosen model.

 Changelog
 =========